AWS RDS MySQL¶

 ReadOnlyAccess

-- Click 【Add Cloud Account】, choose 【AWS】, and fill in the required information on the interface.
-If you have already configured cloud account information before, skip this step.
+- Click on 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
+If you have already configured the cloud account information before, you can skip this step.

-- Click 【Test】.
-After a successful test, click 【Save】.
-If the test fails, check whether the relevant configuration information is correct and retest.
+- Click on 【Test】, and after the test is successful, click on 【Save】.
+If the test fails, please check if the relevant configuration information is correct and retest.

-- In the 【Cloud Account Management】list, you can see the added cloud accounts.
+- On the 【Cloud Account Management】 list, you can see the added cloud account.
 Click on the corresponding cloud account to enter the details page.

 Not Installed